Previous projects & products highlights

 Microsoft Graph Developer Experience Tools (2021-2023)

-Microsoft Graph is one of the world’s largest APIs, giving developers the building block to create experiences and run their businesses on the data and insights of M365.
-Our team build Kiota, an client library and API manifest generator, several SDKs across numerous programming languages (JavaScript, Java, C#, Python, PHP, Ruby), a UI SDK, an HTTP sandbox, and several other tools to make developers lives easier when building with Microsoft Graph and Microsoft 365 Copilot extensibility.
+Microsoft Graph is one of the world’s largest APIs, giving developers the building block to create experiences and run their businesses on the data and insights from a graph of interaction in the productivity workplace tools of M365.
+Our team build Kiota, an client library and API manifest generator, several SDKs across numerous programming languages (JavaScript, Java, C#, Python, PHP, Ruby), a UI SDK, an HTTP sandbox, and several other tools to make developers lives easier when building with Microsoft Graph and Microsoft 365 Copilot extensibility, as well as all of the developer docs and code samples.

 Mina (2017-2020)